SomthingInteresting/dts-developer-challenge/PLANNING.md

 - **Client-Server:** A standard decoupled architecture.
 The React frontend acts as the client, consuming the backend API.
 - **Backend:** FastAPI application serving a RESTful API over HTTP.
 It handles business logic, interacts with the database via the SQLAlchemy ORM, and uses Pydantic for data validation.
 - **Frontend:** Single Page Application (SPA) built with React/TS.
-Manages UI state, interacts with the backend API via Axios, and renders the task management interface.
+Manages UI state, interacts with the backend API via Axios, and renders the task management interface using standard HTML elements styled with **`govuk-frontend`** CSS classes.
 - **Database:** PostgreSQL instance (run via Docker for ease of setup) storing task data.
 - **API:** RESTful principles, using JSON for data interchange.